lnochili/azure-actions-imagebuilder/README.md

 # Github Action for Azure VM Image Builder
 Current action version: v0

-## V1 Design Purpose
+## V1 Design Proposal
-This action is designed to take your build artifacts, and inject them into a VM image, so you can install, configure your application, and OS.
+This action is designed to take the downloaded build artifacts, and inject them into the VM image and then run the user defined customizer that can install, configure your application and OS.

 ## Using the Github Action for Azure VM Image Builder
 currently in development.. once developed, you may
 --- Visit https://github.com/marketplace
 --- Add the action for Azure VM Image Builder

-## Prereqs
+## Prerequisites
 * You must have access to a Github account or project, in which you have permissions to create a Github workflow
 * You must have an Azure Subscription with contributor permission to Azure Resource Groups of the source image and distributor images
 * Register and enable Azure features, as per below: